mraja9/StackGen/README.md

 ## Tests

-Run tests_stackgen.py to test all methods of StackGen class for both classification and Regression cases.
+Run tests_stackgen.py to test all methods of StackGen class for both classification and regression cases.

 ## License